JustificationFactory/JustificationFactory-GUI/README.md

   * Karma
   * Jasmine

-## How to launch the project ?
+## How to launch the project and deploy the solution

-**Prerequisite :**
+**Prerequisite :**  nodeJs & npm (which supposedly come withing nodeJs installation)
-* NodeJS
-* npm

-1. Clone this project somewhere on your computer.
+*  1. Clone this project somewhere on your computer.
-2. Run `npm install` at the root of the cloned directory
+*  2. Run `npm install` at the root of the cloned directory.
-3. Run `npm start` to start the development server
+*  3. Run `npm start` to start the development server.